Blue Badge Scheme and how to apply

 - frequently become extremely anxious or fearful of public / open spaces

-Blue Badges may also be available for organisations that care for and transport disabled people, who would themselves meet one or more of the eligibility criteria.
+Blue Badges may also be available for organisations that care for and transport multiple disabled people, who would themselves meet one or more of the eligibility criteria.

-Sending us your documents
+Sending us your supporting evidence

 We cannot process your application until we receive all documentation.

-Cost and how to pay
+Cost of issuing a badge and how to pay

 If your application is approved, a fee of £10 will be charged for your Blue Badge, which can be paid online by telephone or by cheque.